saurabhvartak1982/cloudinitintro/README.md

 ![cloud.cfg](images/img4.png) <br /> <br />

-We then create an image of this VM.
+We then create an image of this VM (custom image).
 More info here (Step 1 and Step 2): https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image <br />